-- Overview of the 2019 Inspection and Historical Data by Inspection Year: Information on our inspection, historical data, and common deficiencies. - Part I Inspection Observations: - o Part I.A: Deficiencies that were of such significance that we believe the firm, at the time it issued its audit report(s), had not obtained sufficient appropriate audit evidence to support its opinion on the issuer's financial statements and/or ICFR. - o Part I.B: Deficiencies that do not relate directly to the sufficiency or appropriateness of evidence the firm obtained to support its opinion(s) but nevertheless relate to instances of non-compliance with PCAOB standards or rules. - Part II Observations Related to Quality Control: Criticisms of, or potential defects in, the firm's system of quality control.
-Section 104(g)(2) of the Sarbanes-Oxley Act ("the Act") restricts us from publicly disclosing Part II deficiencies unless the firm does not address the criticisms or potential defects to the Board's satisfaction no later than 12 months after the issuance of this report. - Appendix A Firm's Response to the Draft Inspection Report: The firm's response to a draft of this report, excluding any portion granted confidential treatment.
+- Overview of the 2020 Inspection and Historical Data by Inspection Year: Information on our inspection, historical data, and common deficiencies. - Part I Inspection Observations: - Part I.A: Deficiencies that were of such significance that we believe the firm, at the time it issued its audit report(s), had not obtained sufficient appropriate audit evidence to support its opinion(s) on the issuer's financial statements and/or ICFR. - Part I.B: Deficiencies that do not relate directly to the sufficiency or appropriateness of evidence the firm obtained to support its opinion(s) but nevertheless relate to instances of non-compliance with PCAOB standards or rules. - Part II Observations Related to Quality Control: Criticisms of, or potential defects in, the firm's system of quality control.
+Section 104(g)(2) of the Sarbanes-Oxley Act ("Act") restricts us from publicly disclosing Part II deficiencies unless the firm does not address the criticisms or potential defects to the Board's satisfaction no later than 12 months after the issuance of this report. - Appendix A Firm's Response to the Draft Inspection Report: The firm's response to a draft of this report, excluding any portion granted confidential treatment.

-2019 Inspection Approach
+2020 Inspection Approach

 In selecting issuer audits for review, we use both risk-based and random methods of selection.
 We make most selections based on (1) our internal evaluation of audits we believe have a heightened risk of material misstatement, including those with challenging audit areas, and (2) other risk-based characteristics, including issuer and firm considerations.
 We also select audits randomly to provide an element of unpredictability.
-In 2019, we established a target team to perform inspection procedures in areas of current audit risk and emerging topics.
-For our target team selections, our review focuses primarily on evaluating the firm's procedures related to that risk or topic.